Definition of a High Performance Building

 Single Level Home

 A single level home is an excellent choice for all situations but especially to accommodate the handicapped and elderly.
-With a single level home or a multi-level home, you should consider a main floor master suite with no step entries, four foot wide halls, 36" doors, low sills and lever handles.
+With a single level home or a multi-level home (walk out basement), you should consider a main floor master suite with no step entries, four foot wide halls, 36" doors, low sills and lever handles.
 All main entrances should have a bench and closet, and easy access for walkout basements and outdoor spaces should be considered.

 Basements are the lowest cost square footage you can add to any home.
+Basements (earth linked) are also very energy efficient naturally and typically require little to no cooling.
 Ensure easy access with a walkout basement and egress windows in bedrooms.

 Kitchens & Baths